Building GrapheneOS

 These are all fully supported production-ready targets supporting all the baseline security features and receiving full monthly security updates covering all firmware, kernel drivers, driver libraries / services and other device-specific code.
 A fully signed user build for these devices is a proper GrapheneOS release.
 Newer generation devices have stronger hardware / firmware security and hardware-based OS security features and are better development devices for that reason.
 It's not possible to work on everything via past generation devices.
 The best development devices are the Pixel 6 and 7 series.

-These are extended versions of the generic targets with extra components for the SDK.
-These targets don't receive full monthly security updates, don't provide all of the baseline security features and are intended for development usage.
+These emulator targets don't receive full monthly security updates, don't provide all of the baseline security features and are intended for development usage.

-We recommend using the sdk_phone_x86_64 target in either the userdebug or eng variant for most development work.
+We recommend using the sdk_phone64_x86_64 target in either the userdebug or eng variant for most development work.

 Build dependencies

-Arch Linux, Debian bullseye and Ubuntu 22.04 LTS are the officially supported operating systems for building GrapheneOS.
+Arch Linux, Debian bookworm, Ubuntu 24.10 and Ubuntu 24.04 LTS are the officially supported operating systems for building GrapheneOS.

 Dependencies for fetching and verifying the sources: